names have been omitted in this post

 I exhaled and slowly poured some batter onto the hot skillet where it sizzled and began to set up… I set the bowl down and went to sit beside her in my knee length black leggings and oversized faded t-shirt.
 I slipped a bobby pin out of my hair re-adjusting it to hold the messy bun in place on my head...
 "You know what?
 It's important that you know how to set boundaries with people… regardless of whether they are family or not.
 Because there will be people in life who try to overstep what you want, what you need and just do what they want… learning to speak up for yourself is an important life skill sweet pea…" I explained to her gently… "It's not easy, but sometimes we have to do it.
 All of us, even grownups."
 We sat together and then I spoke "He is your dad.
 You must be respectful.
 Always.
 But you do have a right to speak up for what you need.
 The thing is… I get it that you don't want to do it.
 I understand that is where you're at right now… and in a way… that is totally okay.
 You're where you are and what you're comfortable with at this time.
 But it's so important to at least start thinking about what you could say… what you would say… just think about it, okay?"
 I asked her and gave her a hug.

-That line may hold true for most folks but it seems for a narcissistic sociopath it is completely possible for them to do everything in their power to make you pay for breaking it off and yet he (or she) can appear completely innocent to the untrained eye of others.
+For a narcissistic sociopath it is completely possible for them to do everything in their power to make you pay for breaking it off and yet he (or she) can appear completely innocent to the untrained eye of others.

 The narcissistic sociopath is many things… he (or she) is someone who seeks image and materialism over giving and charity, ego over others, bragging over humbleness and more.
 But what the narcissistic sociopath truly loves, what he (or she) truly lives for is….